 - 9.4.
 When requesting pricing, departments are reminded to address the following issues as they apply to the order and include the information on the purchase order:

 - 9.4.1.
 Lead time for delivery

 - 9.4.2.
 Method of shipping

 - 9.4.3.
 FOB point (who pays the shipping)

 - 9.4.4.
 Insurance coverage while in transit

 - 9.4.5.
 Warranty (on site or off)

 - 9.4.6.
 Installation

+- 9.4.7.
+Service labour rates per hour and number of hours

 - 9.5.
 Value of Purchase and Approvals

 - 9.5.1.
 When assessing the threshold level to use in the threshold grid table, for any purchases involving reoccurring payments over a contract period, leases or rental agreements, the department making the purchase should include the total of all payments over the life of a contract.
-For example, if a 3-year contract for a service is \$500/month for 36 months, the threshold to use (the value of the transaction) would be \$18,000 including HST. - 9.5.2.
+For example, if a 3-year contract for a service is \$500/month for 36 months, the threshold to use (the value of the transaction) would be \$18,000 including HST.

+- 9.5.2.
 Any purchase, rental, service or leasing contracts require the pre-approval and signature of the Vice-President, Finance and Administration.
 All extras to any ongoing contract shall be pre-approved by the Vice-President, Finance and Administration.
-Any purchases for capital items and for goods/services over \$5,000 require pre-approval by the Vice-President, Finance and Administration. - 9.5.3.
-Splitting purchases over multiple transactions is not permitted to circumvent purchasing procedures or approvals. - 9.5.4.
+Any purchases for capital items and for goods/services over \$5,000 require pre-approval by the Vice-President, Finance and Administration.

+- 9.5.3.
+Splitting purchases over multiple transactions is not permitted to circumvent purchasing procedures or approvals.

+- 9.5.4.
 The University accepts no responsibility for the payment of invoices resulting from unauthorized purchase commitments.

-9.6.
+- 9.6.
 Written Quotations

 In situations where the value of the purchase is estimated to be less than \$2,000, a written quotation from the supplier is required.
-Quotations should include the price of the good or service, all taxes, freight charges, insurance and customs costs.
+Quotations should include the price of the good or materials, rate per hour for services and number of hours, all taxes, freight charges, insurance and customs costs.
 A copy of the written quotation should be forwarded to the Finance Office.
 If a department has contacted more than one source, the information should be sent to the Finance Office to accompany the purchase order.